bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

   `ConfigureQueueStream` request is used by the producer/consumer to set its priority or flow-control parameters for the queue.
 A producer/consumer can also send a stand-alone `ConfigureQueueStream` request at any time to do the same.
-However, it must send one upon receiving a sucessful `OpenQueueResponse` from the broker.
+However, it must send one upon receiving a successful `OpenQueueResponse` from the broker.

 - **ConfigureQueueStreamResponse**: The message sent by the broker in response